- About Sabrina

 Wroxeter Roman City is older than Shrewsbury and was once the fourth largest Roman city in Britain.
 In fact, the people who lived at the Roman City were most probably same people that founded our very own town.
 Visitors to Wroxeter can take a tour around the fascinating ruins and the museum, take an audio tour to reveal how Wroxeter worked in its heyday.

 The Quarry - Perfect for ambling through on a summers evening or any time of the year, The Quarry has been a popular place to visit since the Victorian era.
 Believe it or not but many of the sandstone buildings you pass on your sightseeing trip are made from the stones taken from here.
 These days we have the fantastic Dingle, an ornimental garden which was initially designed by Percy Thrower, the orignal BBC Gardener's World presenter.
+And it's thanks to Percy that the Quarry is now home to the Shrewsbury Flower Show which is one of the towns biggest events.
+For two days in August the Shrewsbury Flower Show boasts beautiful floral arrangements, musicial spectaculars and amazing food.
+Let's not forget either the Shrewsbury Food Festival, held at the end of June, an equally magificent event.

 Theatre Severn - Theatre Severn is a modern theatre with a traditional feel where audiences can enjoy performances in drama, dance, music and comedy.
 Home to a 650-seat main auditorium, the venue attracts the best touring productions and companies renowned at both a national and international level.